Representation before VA

 Deciding whether you want, or even need, someone to represent you with your claim before VA is a big decision.
 Many veterans are very weary of putting their livelihood in someone else's hands they hardly know, and many veterans have simply had a bad experience with someone previously representing them and their claim before VA.
-Finding competent representation, either through one of the veterans service organizations, an accredited individual (as my self), or an accredited attorney, can be a daunting task in and of itself.
+Finding competent representation, either through one of the veterans' service organizations, an accredited individual called a "Claims Agent" (as my self), or an accredited attorney, can be a daunting task in and of itself.

 An accredited individual, or called a "Claims Agent" by VA, is an individual who has passed an extensive back ground check by VA, had character references verified, and passed a comprehensive exam testing one's knowledge of VA laws, rules, regulations, and case law.
 An actual claims agent is relatively rare.
 Most individuals, who want to actually help veterans with their claims, go the much easier route of joining a service organization and becoming a service officer through them.
 There are only a hand full of actual claims agents accredited by VA, and the vast majority of them either work for an assisted living facility, insurance company, or an attorney.
 Many claims agents who work for an assisted living facility or an insurance company aren't really there to assist a veteran in filing a claim.
 Sure they'll help an elderly veteran file a claim for Pension, but many times their real motive is to get that veteran to rearrange their countable assets into some type of insurance policy, or something similar, in order to get that veteran to qualify for the Pension benefit.
 Thus, their motive is to sell a policy.
 Also many claims agents will only help a veteran with filing an appeal in order to obtain a fee for their services, just as attorneys do.
 Many won't even discuss filing an initial claim with VA because there isn't any money to be earned!
 As I stated before, U.S. Federal Law prohibits claims agents and attorneys from charging a fee for filing initial claims.
-They are only allowed to charge a fee after the claimant has filed a Notice of Disagreement, and that has to have been after June 20, 2008.
+They are only allowed to charge a fee after the claimant has filed an appeal, and that has to have been after June 20, 2008.

-.
+Anyone who is not accredited by VA's Office of the General Counsel and is assisting, advising, or otherwise helping veterans prepare their claim, is operating illegally.
+Everyone who is accredited by VA to assist and represent veterans are listed HERE.
 This list is updated three times a week.
 So if someone is assisting a veteran with their claim but isn't on that list, then they are doing so illegally and are risking prosecution by VA's Office of the General Counsel!

 In order for me to represent you before VA, we both need to sign VAF 21-22a.
 This form is the only form of power of attorney VA recognizes for individual representation.
 Any other form of power of attorney, regardless of the issuing authority, is not valid for VA purposes.